jeeb/avisynth/distrib/docs/english/source/avisynthdoc/changelist38.rst

 Build environment, Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+- Visual Studio 2022: Add /fp:contract to compilation parameters (addition to /fp:precise)
+- Check Visual Studio 2022, add build examples to documentation.
+Recognized: it has still an option to use v141_xp toolkit
 - CMake build environment: older GCC can be used which knows only -std=c++-1z instead of c++17
 - AviSynth programming interface V8.1 / V9:
   Add 'MakePropertyWritable' to the IScriptEnvironment (CPP interface), avs_make_property_writable (C interface)